Durability of wearing surface for FRP bridge decks

 This dissertation presents experimental investigation of the cause of the premature delamination of WSM on FRP bridge deck.
 FRP material properties testing and WSM material properties testing were investigated at different temperatures.
 Thermal compatibility between WSM and FRP was conducted according to the ASTM C884 Standard Test, freeze-thaw-heat non-standard test, and submerge-freeze non-standard test.
 Analysis of thermal interface stresses was presented.
 A hybrid wearing surface system, which offers both excellent bond to the FRP bridge deck and excellent wearing resistance to traffic loads, is recommended and presented.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Wattanadechachan, Prapun, "Durability of wearing surface for FRP bridge decks" (2005).
 Civil and Environmental Engineering - Dissertations.
-Paper 13.
+13.